 My 36th birthday came to a close with a 6-course, gourmet meal at FREU Restaurant in the Hotel Guitart Monterrey.

-By this point in the day, and trip, I barely had room for another large meal, but I soldiered on.
+I barely had room for another large meal by this point in the day and trip, but I soldiered on.
 Luckily, the portion sizes were small.

 Believe it or not, there was still another full day to our trip, but I'm going to end this introduction to Catalan cuisine on a high note, or rather, a sweet one.